Trade Forex Trading

 Financial/Trading Instruments - Shares, Stocks, Stock Index such as Nikkei, Dow Jones, DAX, FTSE, NASDAQ, S&P, SMI, Euro Stoxx and Cac 40.

 Unlike Forex, The Futures market is centralized, these financial trading instruments are traded and transacted in a centralized market, meaning that all trade positions take place in one central market.
-This also makes the futures trading highly liquid and there is always a buyer or seller willing to buy/sell any contract at any time.
+This also makes the futures trading highly liquid and there is always a buyer or seller willing to buy or sell any contract at any time.
 Traders also prefer to trade these contracts/lots in the electronic market more than they prefer to buy or sell them in the format of physical goods.

 How Futures Work?